 - HTTP/2 support.
 ALB supports HTTP/2, a superior alternative when delivering content secured by SSL/TLS.

-ALB is a significant update for AWS users who have struggled with Classic Load Balancer’s limited feature set, and it goes some way towards addressing the requirements of sophisticated users who need to be able to secure, optimize, and control the traffic to their web applications.
-However, it does fall short of the capabilities of dedicated reverse proxies (such as NGINX) and load balancers (such as NGINX Plus).
+ALB was a significant update for AWS users who had struggled with Classic Load Balancer’s limited feature set, and it went some way towards addressing the requirements of sophisticated users who need to be able to secure, optimize, and control the traffic to their web applications.
+However, it still does not provide all the capabilities of dedicated reverse proxies (such as NGINX) and load balancers (such as NGINX Plus).

 A Better Approach to Control Traffic on AWS